waitingforvsync/flow/README.md

 ```
 LDA (spritedata),Y
 STA maskindex+1
+LDA (screen),Y
 .maskindex
-LDA masktable    ; page aligned, self modify operand LSB
+AND masktable    ; page aligned, self modify operand LSB
 ORA maskindex+1
 STA (screen),Y
 INY
 ```

-Clearly this is slower so should be avoided where possible.
+This is 15 cycles per byte more than the unmasked write, so should be avoided where possible.
 We will try to limit the use of this path to just bytes where sprites are overlapping.

 ### Avoid flicker

 We don't have the luxury of double buffering, so we will need to race the beam.
 This means we should be plotting the sprites roughly from top to bottom, but with the important requirement that if any group of sprites is overlapping, the members of that group are plotted in a stable order (not according to their position), so that their stacking position is preserved.

-We should aim to keep the dirty edge erasure as temporally close as possible to the sprite plotting, so that, even if the beam catches up, any flicker is avoided.
+We should aim to keep the dirty edge erasure as temporally close as possible to the sprite plotting, so that, even if the beam catches up, at worst we get tearing rather than flicker.

+### Keep it small!

+It would be so easy to detect overlaps if we just kept a high-level mirror of the screen character blocks in memory with a bitfield representing which sprites appear where (this could also be reused for collision detection!).
+But a 80x24x16 bits buffer is probably more than we can afford.
+So we will need to find an alternative way.

 ## Implementation overview